New and old results on spherical varieties via moduli theory: Introduction

 Making use of the uniqueness property for affine spherical $G$-varieties, we recover the following result first obtained by Alexeev and Brion in~\cite{AB}: there are only finitely many $G$-isomorphism classes of multiplicity-free affine $G$-varieties with prescribed weight monoid~$\Gamma$ (see Corollary~\ref{crl_finiteness_MF}); equivalently, $\mathrm M_\Gamma$ contains only finitely many $T_\ad$-orbits.
 The initial proof of this fact given in~\cite{AB} used a vanishing theorem of Knop~\cite{Kn94}.

 At last, combining some of the above-mentioned results, we establish the following property suspected by Brion in~\cite{Br13}: for saturated~$\Gamma$, all the irreducible components of~$\mathrm M_\Gamma$, equipped with their reduced subscheme structure, are affine spaces (see Corollary~\ref{crl_irr_comp_AS}).
+In the above statement, considering the reduced subscheme structure of the irreducible components of~$\mathrm M_\Gamma$ is essential: using the results of the present paper, in~\cite[\S\,7.6]{ACF18} we construct examples of saturated monoids~$\Gamma$ such that $\mathrm M_\Gamma$ is a non-reduced point.

 This paper is organized as follows.
 In \S\,\ref{sect_notation}, we fix notation and conventions used in this paper.
 In \S\,\ref{sect_preliminaries} we gather some basic facts on multiplicity-free affine $G$-varieties and moduli schemes~$\mathrm M_\Gamma$.
 In \S\,\ref{sect_tangent_space} we obtain our description of the $T_\ad$-module structure in the tangent space of $\mathrm M_\Gamma$ at $X_0$ whenever $\Gamma$ is saturated.
 Applications of this description are presented in \S\,\ref{sect_applications}.
 Appendix~\ref{app_structure_constants} lists sign conventions for Chevalley bases of simple Lie algebras used in~\S\,\ref{subsec_step_2}.
 In appendix~\ref{app_invariants} we present some information on invariants of spherical homogeneous spaces; this material is needed in \S\S\,\ref{subsec_mf_var}--\ref{subsec_uniqueness2}.